ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 ## Step 4: Implement PythonTransformRuntimeConfiguration <a name="digestruntime"></a>

-**dpk_digest/runtime.py (continued)**
+**dpk_digest/runtime.py (continued)**  the other two classes in this file include:

-- The next section of the file wires the transform into the the python orchestrator and allows the framework to instantiate, configure and invoke the transfrom.
+- DigestRuntime: Implements PythonTransformRuntimeConfiguration and wires the transform into the python orchestrator and allows the framework to instantiate, configure and invoke the transfrom.

 ```Python
 class DigestRuntime(PythonTransformRuntimeConfiguration):